philipphoehn/flopyarcade/README.md

 ## Getting started

-After installation (see below), easily run an environment:
+After installation (see below), easily run an environment in Python:

 ```python
 from FloPyArcade import FloPyEnv